844-914-1942

 Once you own the jet, the spending continues with annual operational costs.
 These are the recurring expenses required to keep your aircraft safe, compliant, and ready to fly.
 You can expect to pay between $500,000 and $4 million each year for essentials like fuel, routine maintenance, insurance, and hangar storage.
 A significant portion of this budget also goes toward crew salaries and training, ensuring you have a professional and experienced team at your service.
 These costs aren't static; they fluctuate based on how many hours you fly and where you travel.
 Professional aircraft management can help you forecast and control these variable expenses effectively.

-What to Watch For: Hidden Fees and Depreciation
+Hidden Costs to Watch For: Fees & Depreciation

 Beyond the obvious operational costs, two major factors can impact your investment: hidden fees and depreciation.
 Hidden costs can include things like unexpected maintenance events, international handling fees, and taxes that weren't part of your initial budget.
 More importantly, an aircraft is a depreciating asset.
 Just like a new car, your jet will lose value over time, with the most significant drop occurring in the first few years of ownership.
 A well-maintained aircraft depreciates more slowly, but it's a financial reality you must plan for.
 Working with an expert can help you anticipate these costs and create a long-term financial strategy for your asset.